boostercloud/booster/docs/README.md

 #### 3. First event

-It makes sense to emit an event after executing the command `CreatePost`, something like `PostCreated`.
-Let's do it by running this command:
+Instead of storing full objects, Booster stores data in the form of events, which are records of facts and the source of truth.
+We will save an event called  `PostCreated` containing the initial post info.
+Any change to a given `Post` will be a new event emitted, for example, `PostUpdated`.

+For now, let's emit our `PostCreated` event once we have successfully handled our `CreatePost` command.
+You can generate the event with this generator:

 ```bash
 boost new:event PostCreated --fields postId:UUID title:string content:string author:string
 ```

 The `new:event` command generates a new file under the `src/events` directory.
-The name of the file is the name of the Event:
+The name of the file is the name of the event:

 ```text
 boosted-blog